 The complete pathophysiology of autism is not known.
-There are genetic factors, but their association is weak and a definition pathophysiology has not been deciphered.
-We do know that the disorder is neurodevelopmental and much research has been done on the altered function of hippocampal and amygdala brain structures (that are intimately tied to our emotions and empathy).
+There are genetic factors, but their association is weak and a defining pathophysiology has not been deciphered.
+We do know that the disorder is neurodevelopmental and much research has been done on the altered function of the hippocampal and amygdala brain structures (that are intimately tied to our emotions and empathy).

 Diagnosis of Neurologic Disorders in Children

 A clinical diagnosis of autism is not expected to be made in the USMLE step 1 but it is good to understand the general principles.
 Diagnosis of autism spectrum disorders is typically made clinically and by pediatricians.
 Most patients will have behavioural signs that affect their home and school life by the age of 2 years.
 Babies are either quiet and placid or irritable and throw frequent tantrums.

 Diagnosis is difficult because the severity of the disorder varies and many children without autism spectrum disorders also display these types of symptoms .
 Many patients will fail theory of mind tests (e.g. the Sally Anne test).

 Diagnosis of cerebral palsy is typically clinical.
 Examination will look at the range of motion, the power of movement and voluntary motor control.
 Thorough history should be taken and risk factors like teratogen exposure in pregnancy or asphyxiation during birth should be identified.